Rajagopalr3/Rajagopalr3/README.md

 ### Hey👋, This is Rajagopal
 ![](https://komarev.com/ghpvc/?username=rajagopalr3)

-- 🔭 I’m currently working with Josh Software, Inc.
+- 🔭 I’m currently working with NeoSOFT.
 - 🌱 Learning marketing tools such as Salesforce, Appsflyer
-- 👯 Looking to collaborate on Josh Software, Inc.
+- 👯 Looking to collaborate on NeoSOFT.
 - 💬 Ask me about Android, Android Libraries, Appsflyer
 - 📫 How to reach me rajagopalr3@gmail.com